:: :: :: :: ::

 Foliage — Planetree leaves are large, coarse, and maple tree-like, 4 to 10 inches long and wide, with sharp teeth on lobe edges and veins that meet near leaf base.
 The middle lobe of the American sycamore is broader than long, whereas the London plane leaves are often longer than broad.

 Fruit — Fruit grows in pendulous, ball-like clusters that ripen in the fall.
 The fruit of P. occidentalis occurs singly on the stem.
 That of P. x acerifolia is generally borne 2 or 3 together on a slender stem.
 The fruit of P. orientalis usually appears in clusters of 3 or more.
-The fruit head contains hundreds of tiny seeds with hairy tufts.
+The fruit head contains hundreds of tiny seeds.

 Bark — The outer bark is mottled and ranges in color from reddish, dark-brown or olive-green to creamy-colored.
 Trees grow so large that they continuously shed their bark.
 A distinguishing feature is the color of the inner bark after exfoliation.
 The American sycamore displays distinct, almost-white upper branches, and brown, scaly bark on the lower trunk.
 The inner bark of the London planetree is smoother and becomes a lighter brown, gray or olive-green with no scales, hence earning it the name of “army” or “camouflage” tree.